antoniofull/thexpatmagazine.com/src/pages/blog/2015-01-14-people-living-in-netherlands.md

 Via <a href="https://whenyouliveinamsterdam.tumblr.com/post/45288865390/when-you-dont-have-to-pay-the-50cent-to-use-the" target="_blank">When You Live in Amsterdam</a>

-## 7 &#8211; You don&#8217;t learn Dutch, but your english has improved.
+## 7 &#8211; You don't learn Dutch, but your english has improved.

 No one speaks dutch in the Netherlands, seriously.
 Amsterdam has even english has official language.
 But

 if you are not an english speaker sure your english will improve it 😀

-## 8 &#8211; Queen&#8217;s day (Now King&#8217;s day) is crazy.
+## 8 &#8211; Queen's day (Now King's day) is crazy.

-Planning to meet your friends during the huge celebration of the King&#8217;s day?
-Well, plan it well because you won&#8217;t find them easily.
+Planning to meet your friends during the huge celebration of the King's day?
+Well, plan it well because you won't find them easily.
 This is the big day where every dutch dress orange and goes out, in this day you will realise how overcrowded this country is.
 Ah .. forget about public transports of course.

 &nbsp;